Fra Carnevale: Paintings

 The Birth of the Virgin and The Presentation of the Virgin in the Temple, now attributed to Carnevale, are two panels and that are now housed in part in the Metropolitan Museum in New York City and part in the Museum of Fine Arts in Boston.
 The panels were part of an altarpiece commissioned on behalf of the Santa Maria della Bella in Urbino in 1467.
 The altarpiece became known as the Barberini panels when they were taken to Rome by Antonio Barberini in 1632.
-Both pieces are contemporary in conceptualization while showing humanist-antiquarian interests.
-The architectural aspects are once again strong and in the forefront and there is great detailing in the Roman style reliefs of the buildings.
+Both pieces are contemporary in conceptualisation while showing humanist-antiquarian interests.
+The architectural aspects are once again strong and in the forefront, and there is great detailing in the Roman-style reliefs of the buildings.
 These reliefs reflect the architecture of the ducal palace at Urbino.
 The play of light on the draping of the clothing and the shadow and light of the buildings is another signature Carnevale trait.
-The Birth of the Virgin is non-conventional in its composition as the infant is not in the forefront and the focal point of the painting, while in The Presentation of the Virgin in the Temple Carnevale chooses to place three figures at the high-altar instead of the traditional Jewish priest.
-The story of the Virgin's life is shown in the reliefs on the buildings while showing symbolism to a pagan past.
+The Birth of the Virgin is non-conventional in its composition as the infant is not in the forefront and the focal point of the painting, while in The Presentation of the Virgin in the Temple Carnevale chooses to place three figures at the high altar instead of the traditional Jewish priest.
+The story of the Virgin's life is shown in the reliefs on the buildings, while showing symbolism of a pagan past.

 In 1930, the Barberini panels appeared in the "Exhibition of Italian Art" at the Royal Academy of London.
 They were well-received and acclaimed, due in part to their uncertain attribution.
 The panels were sent together to a 2004 exhibit of Carnevale's works in Milan.
-At that time, there were only nine pieces definitively attributed to Carnevale, though there is speculation that other works not yet attributed to Carnevale's and that other works exist from Carnevale in private collections.
-The Milan exhibit included works hypothesized to be from Carnevale in order to prompt theoretical discussion regarding the true attribution.
+At that time, there were only nine pieces definitively attributed to Carnevale, though there is speculation that other works not yet attributed to Carnevale and other works by Carnevale exist in private collections.
+The Milan exhibit included works hypothesised to be from Carnevale in order to prompt theoretical discussion regarding the true attribution.

 The Annunciation is currently at National Gallery in Washington, DC.
-This piece shows steep perspective of the buildings as in his other works, bright colors in the buildings and clothing with deep folds and crevices in the cloth.
+This piece shows a steep perspective of the buildings, as in his other works, bright colours in the buildings and clothing with deep folds and crevices in the cloth.
 Here again, Carnevale is non-traditional by setting the scene outdoors on a street.

-A Portrait of a Man, one of the controversial works, looks almost like a Roman relief from one of the buildings in Carnevale’s other paintings but with color added.
-The deep, chiseled details of the hair are reminiscent of the painting style used for the heavy undulating fabric in the Barberini panels.
+A Portrait of a Man, one of the controversial works, looks almost like a Roman relief from one of the buildings in Carnevale's other paintings, but with colour added.
+The deep, chiselled details of the hair are reminiscent of the painting style used for the heavy undulating fabric in the Barberini panels.
 The detail of the muscles and veins in the neck is very naturalistic.
-This painting does, however, lack the usual vibrancy of color that is known in Carnevale’s work.
+This painting does, however, lack the usual vibrancy of colour that is known in Carnevale's work.